Brendan Rodgers: 2017–18 season

 On 4 November 2017, Rodgers guided Celtic to a 4–0 victory over St Johnstone.
 This victory meant Celtic were unbeaten for their last 63 domestic games.
 The victory also meant they surpassed the 100-year British-held recorded for consecutive domestic games undefeated, which was also held by Willie Maley's Celtic team, set in 1917 at 62.
-On 26 November 2017, Rodgers won his fourth trophy in a row as a manager as Celtic beat Motherwell 2–0 in the 2017 Scottish League Cup Final.
+On 26 November 2017, Rodgers won his fourth trophy in a row as a manager as Celtic defeated Motherwell 2–0 in the 2017 Scottish League Cup Final.
 Rodgers became the first manager in the club's history to win his first four domestic trophies and also stretch the unbeaten domestic record to 65 games.
 This unbeaten run finally ended after 69 games, with a 4–0 loss to Hearts.

 On 29 April 2018, Rodgers secured his second and Celtic's seventh consecutive league title with a 5–0 win against Rangers at Celtic Park.
 This win also extended Celtic's unbeaten run against Rangers to 12 games.
 The season ended with Rodgers winning the first 'Double Treble' (a treble in two consecutive seasons) in Scottish football history with a 2–0 Scottish Cup Final win over Motherwell on 19 May 2018.